JokerA111/motion-object-tracking-python/README.md

 # Object detection and Motion Tracking System

 Overview
 Welcome to the Motion Detection and Tracking System project!
-This repository contains code for a system that detects and tracks motion in video streams.
+This repository contains code for a system that detects and tracks motion in live camera stream.
 This project is designed to be used for surveillance, monitoring, and other applications where detecting and tracking moving objects is essential.
 ## Features

 - Real-Time Motion Detection